 Personal financial planning is probably something you can always do better.
-It’s a sad truth that 26% of Americans have no savings for emergencies while 36% have put nothing away for retirement yet.
+It’s a sad truth that 26% of Americans have no savings for emergencies while 36% have nothing put away for retirement.
 Getting started with personal finances may seem daunting.
 But your investment of a few minutes of time pays off big times.
 What are you waiting for?
 Grab a pen, paper, and your bank statements.
 We are about to start a journey to financial contentment right now.

 Do you know your number?